-Prerequisite: PSYC 3331 Theories of Personality; PSYC 4351 Abnormal Psychology; or equivalent.
+Prerequisites: PSYC 3331, PSYC 4351, or equivalent.
 Admission to the Clinical Psychology, Family Therapy, or School Psychology program.

-PSYC 5233 - Introduction to Family Therapy
+PSYC 5233 Introduction to Family Therapy

 Introduction to theories and techniques of family and marital therapy, family process, and lifestyle of the family.